River Kayaking 120, River Kayak Trips: Part 1

 If you've started rolling and can keep a river kayak going straight in flat water -- you're ready for this taste of the fun.
-Your roll doesn't need to be perfected, just having worked on it enough to understand hip snap and bracing that is what's needed for this level experience.
-This two-day course will maximize your time on the river.
+Your roll doesn't need to be perfected, just having worked on it enough to understand hip snap and bracing that is needed for this level experience.
+This course will maximize your time on the river.
 To assure you'll receive individual instruction, we limit our class size.
 Before getting into current, we'll review the strokes and boat edging you'll need in flat water.

 In addition to getting some whitewater trip experience, you'll practice peeling out of eddies, ferrying across the river, catching eddies, surfing standing waves, and reading moving water.
 With these skills and a good roll you'll be ready for our next progression in river play, RK 206 course.